The Luddites were actually right: a story about wool.

 One of the claims of the Luddites is that quality would go down, because their craft took half a lifetime to master (it was passed down from parent to child.)

-I was able to feel wool scarves made in Europe from the Middle Ages.
-(In museum storage, under the guidance of a curator) They are a fundamentally different product than what is produced today.
+After experiencing first-hand, I started to think that they were right.
+The wool textiles they created are a fundamentally different product than what is produced today.
 A handmade (in the old tradition) woolen scarf can be pulled through a ring, because it is so thin and fine.
 Not so for a modern mill-made wool scarf.
-If you are thinking, but my silk scarf can be pulled through a ring?
-We are talking about wool.
-Please pay attention.
+(Note: I’m not talking about silk, which can easily go through a ring.
+Think of a wool scarf.)

 Another interesting thing is that we do not know how they made them so fine.
 The technique was never recorded or documented in detail, as it was really complicated and took so long to learn that the only way it was learned is by being passed down from parent to child.
 So the knowledge is actually lost forever.